 Ulysses is the creator-god in Joyce, a true demiurge who has freed himself from entanglement in the physical and mental world and contemplates them with detached consciousness. […] He is the higher self who returns to his divine home after blind entanglement in samsara.
 In the whole book no Ulysses appears; the book itself is Ulysses, a microcosm of James Joyce, the world of the self and the self of the world in one.
 Ulysses can return home only when he has turned his back on the world of mind and matter.
 This is surely the message underlying that sixteenth day of June, 1904…

 On the one hand, this interpretation accords with our Bloomsday celebration because it upholds Ulysses as the ultimate manifesto of the artist’s freedom (now, and perhaps forever, under threat from all sides) to treat any material whatever, whether trivial or blasphemous or obscene or offensive.
-How can author and audience be purged if the emetic, to use Judge Woolsey’s word for Ulysses, is not swallowed?
-On the other hand, Jung’s astute grasp on the distinction between Joyce and Bloom, his assessment of exceptional author rather than quotidian character as the novel’s true home-tending soul, ill assorts with our own humanism.
+How can author and audience be purged if the emetic, to use Judge Woolsey’s notorious word for Ulysses, is not swallowed?
+On the other hand, Jung’s astute grasp on the distinction between Joyce and Bloom, his assessment of exceptional author rather than quotidian character as the novel’s true home-tending soul, conflicts with our own humanism.
 Bloomsday does seem to depend, for its secular justification and its festive mood, on an understanding that Ulysses is, let’s say, Middlemarch by other means.
 But if it is less a progressive, reformist tract in cipher and more an attempted rite whereby to lift its creator from humanity to divinity?
 And does not this feast day, whatever its justification, attest that the ritual fulfilled its function?

 None of which means that we must dismiss Joyce as irredeemably haughty.
-“Elitist” is not a word that belongs in literary criticism.
+“Elitist” is not a word that belongs to literary criticism.
 Another sharp early reader of Ulysses, the modernist poet Mina Loy, spoke the truth when she pronounced in her “Aphorisms on Futurism,”